========= Copyright 2023-2024 @ CAMEL-AI.org. All Rights Reserved. =========

 r"""Internal class that provides an abstraction layer to interact with

 external tools using the Model Context Protocol (MCP).
-It supports two
+It supports three

 modes of connection: